AdobeDocs/commerce-extensibility/src/pages/webhooks/commands.md

     </method>
 ```

-Instead pf manually adding a product to the cart from the storefront, you can run the following command, which specifies a custom payload:
+Instead of manually adding a product to the cart from the storefront, you can run the following command, which specifies a custom payload:

 ```bash
 bin/magento webhooks:dev:run observer.checkout_cart_product_add_before:before '{"data":{"product":{"sku":"simple-product","name":"Simple Product"}}}'